 - are over-represented in maternal deaths in London

-- women from deprived areas are at three times the risk of dying during pregnancy compared to women in the most affluent areas
+- women and birthing people from deprived areas are at three times the risk of dying during pregnancy compared to individuals in the most affluent areas

-- Black women are five times more likely to die during pregnancy than white women, with Asian women twice as likely to die
+- Black women and birthing people are five times more likely to die during pregnancy than white individuals, with Asian women and birthing people twice as likely to die

 What needs to change?

 We welcome the vision of Better Births to achieve maternity care that is “safer, more personalised, kinder, professional and more family friendly”.
 The NHS Long Term Plan is another important step forward, including a commitment that “action to drive down health inequalities is central to everything we do”.
-We hope our research adds to the imperative to make these aspirations reality and will be publishing our recommended areas for action shortly.
+We hope our research adds to the imperative to make these aspirations reality.

 With thanks to Trust for London for supporting the collaborative research, and to the Baring Foundation for supporting our peer partnership work with Birth Companions.